 • Allow the beans to soak in filtered water overnight.

 • In the warmer months, the beans should begin to show sprouts within 12 hours.
-If not, place beans in a colander and place the colander over a bowl.
+If not, place the beans in a colander and place the colander over a bowl.
 Moisten beans with filtered water twice per day to keep them moist.
 If fresh, the beans should sprout within 24 hours.
 If the beans are not fresh, they may not sprout.
 Leaving them in the colander longer may result in molding or spoiling due to a warmer kitchen in warmer months.
-You can try and cook the beans, but they may not soften because they are not fresh.
+You can try to cook the beans, but they may not soften because they are not fresh.

 • Once the beans have sprouted, they are ready to cook.